Red-Portal/FastClassesCpp/README.md

 1. Download or clone the repository.
 2. Build the project
 3. in FastClassesVSIX\FastClassesVSIX\bin\debug you will find FastClassesVSIX.vsix
-4. run the file and the the extension will be installed to your Visual Studio
+4. run the file and the extension will be installed to your Visual Studio

 ## Contribution
 I'm currently a Computer Engineering student actively learning.
 If you have any feedback about the code,